danludwig/eventsourced.net/README.md

 - Read the prompt, and then click the `New Instance` button.
 - If you aren't sure what to name the instance, name it `EventSourced.Net`.
 - **Make sure you change the port from `8000` to `8529`**.
 If you do not, you will have to change a [small bit of code](https://github.com/danludwig/eventsourced.net/blob/7a6fc13990d45b84fb70758281a0cae722302195/src/EventSourced.Net.Services/Services/Storage/ArangoDb/Settings.cs#L8) so that the app knows where to find the database.
-- Advanced Options: Although you can leave these blank, you will have a better development experience if you specify the Database Directory and Log File.
+- Advanced Options: Although you can leave these blank, you will have a better development experience if you specify the `Database Directory` and `Log File`.
 To keep these consistent with the EventStore database, create 2 new folders at `devdbs/ArangoDB/db` and `devdbs/ArangoDB/log` relative to the root of your local working copy of the app repository.
-You can run the following commands in terminal to create the folders before selecting them in the Advanced Options section of the ArangoDB new instance dialog:
+You can run the following commands in a terminal window to create the folders before selecting them in the Advanced Options section of the ArangoDB new instance dialog:

 ```
 cd /path/to/local/working/copy/of/eventsourced.net # where ever that may be